Quantity Surveying Consultancy BSc (Hons)

 If you're considering a career as a quantity surveyor, this accredited degree provides you with the first step.
 It reflects the technical, economic, legal and managerial expertise required in this industry.

-You'll gain a business perspective, understanding the construction industry and its relationship to the consultancy market.
+You'll gain a business perspective, giving you understanding of the construction industry and its relationship to the consultancy market.
 You'll graduate with a sound knowledge of the construction and development process and a range of financial and project management techniques.

 Through an independent research project, you'll have the chance to study a topic of your choice in depth.